 Running from late November/early December to just before spring, the magical ice rink on the first floor of the Eiffel Tower will definitely be an unforgettable part of a holiday trip to Paris.

-If you want to skip the line in the tour Eiffel, you can get the skyp the line tickets with GetYourGuide here.
+If you want to skip the line for Eiffel Tower, get the skip the line tickets here.

 25. Go Karting in Paris